openstack/octavia/specs/version1.1/enable-provider-driver.rst

       :raises: UpdateStatusError
       :returns: None
       """
-      raise NotImplementedError()

 Update statistics API
 ^^^^^^^^^^^^^^^^^^^^^

-Provider drivers can update statistics for load balancers and listeners using the following API.
-Similar to the status function above, a single dictionary with multiple load balancer and/or listener statistics is used to update statistics in a single call.
-If an existing load balancer or listener is not included, the statistics those objects remain unchanged.
+Provider drivers can update statistics for listeners using the following API.
+Similar to the status function above, a single dictionary with multiple listener statistics is used to update statistics in a single call.
+If an existing listener is not included, the statistics for that object will remain unchanged.

-The general form of the input dictionary is a list of load balancer and listener statistics:
+The general form of the input dictionary is a list of listener statistics:

 .. code-block:: python

-  { "loadbalancers": [{"id": "123",
+  { "listeners": [{"id": "123",
                        "active_connections": 12,
                        "bytes_in": 238908,
-                       "bytes_out": 290234},
+                       "bytes_out": 290234,
                        "request_errors": 0,
                        "total_connections": 3530},...]
-    "listeners": []
   }

 .. code-block:: python

-  def update_loadbalancer_statistics(statistics):
+  def update_listener_statistics(statistics):
-      """Update load balancer statistics.
+      """Update listener statistics.

-      :param statistics (dict): Statistics for loadbalancers and listeners: id (string): ID for load balancer or listener. active_connections (int): Number of currently active connections. bytes_in (int): Total bytes received.
+      :param statistics (dict): Statistics for listeners:
+            id (string): ID of the listener.
+            active_connections (int): Number of currently active connections. bytes_in (int): Total bytes received.
             bytes_out (int): Total bytes sent.